ibm-cloud-architecture/refarch-eda/docs/evt-src/README.md

 ## IOT Devices/Sensors

 With IOT devices and sensors we typically have a gateway providing the connectivity for the device, and a level of event enrichment and filtering.
 In terms of Domain Driven Design we would see the device and gateway as being the technical domain and the event driven reference architecture providing the infrastructure for the applications in a business domain.

 In practice the IOT gateway or platform would provide the connectivity and would be the point of filtering and consolidation of events so that only business relevant events are passed up to the business domain.
 The gateway may also be the point where the technical event is enhanced to relate to something recognizable at the business level, an example of this could be relating a device number/identifier in the event to something that the business would recognize.

 <img src="../hl-arch-iot.png" width="1024px">

-## Click Stream Data
+## Clickstream Data

 Clickstream data is often used to understand the behavior of users as they navigate their way through web or mobile apps.
-It provides a recording of the actions they take, such as the the clicks, the mouse-movements, the gestures.
+It provides a recording of the actions they take, such as the clicks, the mouse-movements, the gestures.

 Analysis of the clickstream data can lead to deep understanding of how users actually interact with the application.
 It enables detection of where users struggle and allows developers to look for ways to improve the experience.

 Processing the click stream in real time in an event driven architecture can also give rise to the opportunities to take direction action in response to what a user is currently doing, or more accurately has just done.

-There are various "collectors" which enable collection of standard click stream events and allow custom actions to be collected as events typically through tags in javascript.
+There are various "collectors" which enable collection of standard clickstream events and allow custom actions to be collected as events typically through tags in javascript.

-Within the Apache Open Source communities Divolte collector is an example of one of these collectors which will directly publish the events to Kafka topics https://divolte.io/
+Within the Apache Open Source communities [Divolte](https://divolte.io/) collector is an example of one of these collectors which will directly publish the events to Kafka topics.

 <img src="../hl-arch-clickstream.png" width="1024px">